-Employees, who observe or become aware of sex discrimination, including sexual harassment and sexual violence, should report this information to the campus Title IX Coordinator.
+Employees, who observe or become aware of sex discrimination, including sexual harassment, sexual assault and sexual violence, should report this information to the campus Title IX Coordinator.
 Conduct that may constitute harassment is described below (see Definitions and Prohibited Behavior).
 More detailed information may be obtained from the Office of Diversity and Inclusion (ODI).

 Jurisdiction of the Office of Diversity and Inclusion

 Complaints of discrimination should be made to the Assistant Vice President (AVP) of the Office of Diversity and Inclusion or designee.
 Complaints of sex discrimination and sexual violence should be made to the Title IX Coordinator.
 Complaints or concerns that are reported to a University administrator, manager, or supervisor concerning an act of discrimination or harassment or acts of discrimination or harassment that administrators, managers, or supervisors observe or become aware of shall be immediately referred to the Office of Diversity and Inclusion.
+Employees, who observe or become aware of sex discrimination, including sexual harassment and sexual violence, should report this information to the campus Title IX Coordinator.
+Employees with Title IX compliance responsibilities and/or employees who have the authority to take action to redress the harassment must report any complaints to the Title IX Coordinator.
 Complaints may also be made directly to the Assistant Vice President and/or Title IX Coordinator by anyone who experiences, observes, or becomes aware of discrimination or harassment.
 ODI will also receive initial inquiries, reports, and requests for consultation.
 ODI will respond as appropriate in a timely manner.

 SUNY Downstate will take steps to prevent discrimination and harassment, to prevent the recurrence of discrimination and harassment, and to remedy its discriminatory effects on the victim(s) and others, if appropriate.
 SUNY Downstate recognizes and accepts its responsibility in this regard and believes that the establishment of this internal, non-adversarial complaint process will benefit students, faculty, staff, and administration, permitting investigation and resolution of problems without resorting to the frequently expensive and time-consuming procedures of State and Federal enforcement agencies or courts.
 These measures are intended to balance the rights of those bringing complaints of discrimination, harassment, and retaliation (the "Complainant") with those against whom claims are brought (the "Respondent").
 The Complainant is not required to pursue the SUNY Downstate internal procedure before filing a complaint with a State or Federal agency.

-This procedure may be used by any SUNY Downstate student or employee, as well as by third parties who apply for employment with the University, when the respondent is a Downstate employee or student.
+This procedure may be used by any SUNY Downstate student or employee, as well as by third parties participating in a University sponsored program or affiliated activity, when the respondent is a Downstate employee or student.
 Employee grievance procedures established through negotiated contracts, academic grievance review committees, student disciplinary grievance boards, and any other procedures defined by contract will continue to operate as before.
 This procedure does not in any way deprive a Complainant of the right to file with outside enforcement agencies, including but not limited to the New York State Division of Human Rights, the Equal Employment Opportunity Commission, the Office for Civil Rights of the United States Department of Education, and the Office of Federal Contract Compliance of the United States Department of Labor.
-Additionally, the Title IX Coordinator can provide additional information and resources to any complainant that may have been a victim of sexual harassment or sexual assault.
+Additionally, the Title IX Coordinator can provide additional information and resources to any complainant that may have been a victim of sexual harassment, sexual violence or sexual assault.

 However, after filing with an outside enforcement agency, or upon the initiation of litigation, the complaint shall be referred to the campus Title IX Coordinator for investigation with the Office of General Counsel.

-It is the Complainant's responsibility to be certain that any complaint is filed within the 45-day period.
+It is the Complainant's responsibility to be certain that any complaint is filed within the 180 day period.

 As soon as reasonably possible after the date of filing of the complaint, the Title IX Coordinator will provide notice of the complaint to the respondent.

 Anyone who participates in the procedure has the right to do so without fear of or actual retaliation.
-It will be made clear to all parties that retaliation against an employee or a student, or third parties who apply for employment with the University, who has filed a discrimination complaint, or against any witness or other participant in this process, will result in appropriate sanctions or disciplinary action as covered by SUNY Downstate policies or applicable collective bargaining agreements.
+It will be made clear to all parties that retaliation against an employee or a student, or third parties participating in a University sponsored program or affiliated activity, who has filed a discrimination complaint, or against any witness or other participant in this process, will result in appropriate sanctions or disciplinary action as covered by SUNY Downstate policies or applicable collective bargaining agreements.
 These sanctions will be invoked for retaliation regardless of the merits of the original complaint.

 To the extent practicable or allowable by law, all aspects of the complaint and investigation conducted in accordance with these procedures will be confidential.
 All affected parties shall cooperate fully in the investigation and shall maintain and preserve the confidentiality of the investigation.

-No party, complainant or respondent shall employ audio or video taping devices during any portion of the procedures detailed below.
+No party shall employ audio or video taping devices during any portion of the procedures detailed below.

 Procedures for Resolving Complaints